Sign Language Interpreting

 Students complete a four-week orientation placement at the start of the course (first and second semesters), as well as a work shadowing internship of 80 hours in the third semester.
 This is to familiarise themselves with the day-to-day professional life of a sign language interpreter.
-A six-week interpreting internship takes place in the fifth semester.
+A five-week interpreting internship takes place in the fifth semester.
 The eighth semester is a practical semester.
-Students learn to apply what they have learned in a supervised social setting and become familiar with real interpreting situations.
-The practical internship semester lasts for 18 weeks.
+Students learn to apply what they have learned in a supervised setting and become familiar with real interpreting situations.
+The practical internship semester lasts for 15 weeks.

 A higher education entrance qualification is a general prerequisite for admittance to the programme of study.
 International applicants must provide proof of educational qualifications that permit study in Germany (school-leaving certificate, certificate of university attendance).
 The anabin database provides information about the validation of foreign educational qualifications.

 The language of instruction is German.
 Foreign applicants must prove they have adequate knowledge of German.
 Evidence of the necessary German language skills can be provided in the form of:

 - TestDaF (minimun 16 total points & minimun level3 in the examination modules)

 - evidence of having passed the entrance examination at a preparatory college

 Applicants who are unable to fulfil the specified admission requirements may contact a preparatory college (‘Studienkolleg’).
 These specifically prepare foreign applicants for a course of study in Germany.
 Magdeburg-Stendal University of Applied Sciences does not have its own preparatory college.
 The state-run preparatory college responsible for our institution is located at Anhalt University of Applied Sciences in Köthen.

 An overview of all preparatory colleges in Germany can be found here.